 Vanessa Mooney's pendant is a replica of a tuareg pendent necklace worn by the Kel Imashaghen people in Western Sahara.

 he pendants are believed to have great spiritual properties among the tribe and are used as a symbol of identity, conveying the origin and heritage of its owner.
-Although the pendants can come a variety of shapes and sizes they always contain four distinctive points.
-The points are believed to represent the four corners of the earth and shield off evil.

 These two pedants below are listed a 20 dollars each and are even prettier than the spear me pendants.